-- Seven Stories of Threatening Speech: Women's Suffrage Meets Machine Code (University of Michigan Press, 2011; paperback edition expected January 2013).
+- Seven Stories of Threatening Speech: Women's Suffrage Meets Machine Code.
+Ann Arbor: University of Michigan Press, 2011; paperback edition expected January 2013.

-- The Limits of Bodily Integrity: Abortion, Adultery, and Rape Legislation in Comparative Perspective (Ashgate, 2007).
+- The Limits of Bodily Integrity: Abortion, Adultery, and Rape Legislation in Comparative Perspective.
+Aldershot: Ashgate, 2007.

 - Journal Articles

 - “Personal Jurisdiction: An Architectural Problem?”
 Lewis and Clark Law Review 19 (3) (2015): 791-810.